zriyansh/prik-k/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=prik-k&color=red) -->

-He is a Junior at an Indian University.
+He was a Junior at an Indian University.